desmonty/m1-13-project1/README.md

         - Branch & Bound
         - Prune & Search

+ Start with something that's easier (brute-force or greedy algorithm) and then work towards a better design once it works.

  - Because there are too many banks at each step, you will need to select only some candidates to explore

  - If you find yourself doing many **Nearest neighbors** type queries, consider using a [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) or a Ball Tree to speed it up.